ArthorH/Ubuntu-ZFS-Install-existing-pool/README.md

 If the original system installed with no issues, this will go the same.
 The script overwrites ZFSboot every time you install a new system.
 It does not affect the ZFS system in any way.
 I know it's jank – I'm not going to fix it right now.

 Enjoy your ZFS‑based Ubuntu!

+# Credits

+Be shure to check out https://github.com/Sithuk/ubuntu-server-zfsbootmenu Sithuk's script!
+Without this script this project would have been impossible :)  ❤️

+# License
+MIT